drishtisingh1995/SauceDemoAutomation/README.md

 # Dependency
 Make sure MAVEN is installed in your system's path variable.
-To install MAVEN got to: https://maven.apache.org/download.cgi and add it to the maven folder path to your system's path variable/environment variable
+To install MAVEN go to: https://maven.apache.org/download.cgi.
+After downloading, add the maven folder path to your system's path variable/environment variable